Top 10 NBA Champions In History

 It was in their sixth game; the Bucks got their first victory against the Detroit Pistons.
 They lead the scoreboard by 134-118.
 However, they could only win 26 more games in their first season.

-The Bucks are the only team to win a championship in the Eastern and Western Conference.
-Similarly, the team has also won three titles and 16 division titles.
+The Bucks are the only team to win a championship in the Eastern and Western Conferences.
+Similarly, the team has also won three conference titles, 17 division titles and has qualified for the playoffs a total of 34 times in their 55 seasons.

 9. New York Knicks